Rainbow Film Festival: History

 Businessman Jack Law founded the non-profit Honolulu Gay & Lesbian Cultural Foundation (HGLCF) in 1997 as an umbrella organization for the Adam Baran Honolulu Gay and Lesbian Film Festival, now known as the Honolulu Rainbow Film Festival (HRFF).

 Prior to establishment of the non-profit, the film festival (started in 1989), originally donated proceeds of the festival to the Life Foundation, the state's main AIDS/HIV organization.
-Today, the HGLCF is a self-supporting non-profit 501(c)3, whose mission is to educate and raise awareness of the community-at-large about gay and lesbian culture, arts and lifestyle.
-HGLCF also works toward instilling a sense of pride and respect among the members of the Gay community, as well as to highlight the unique cosmopolitan ambiance of the city of Honolulu.
+Today, the HGLCF is a self-supporting non-profit 501(c)3.

 Films programmed at the HRFF have gone on to win Peabody and Emmy Awards, such as the documentary, Daddy & Papa.
 HRFF has worked with PBS Hawaiʻi to program LGBT content documentaries.
 In 2008, a pilot Neighbor Island Outreach in Hilo on the Big Island began.

-Background

-The success of the HRFF over the years is attributed to deep community involvement and great partners to help achieve its goals.
-For over two decades, the HRFF has been inspiring community and civic engagement through its programming and special events.
-The HRFF helps to engender mutual respect within society, supports a vital and sustainable economy and provides a unique, memorable and enriching experience.
+Events

+The festival currently happens in the fall (around early August to late September).
+In-person film screenings are scheduled throughout a three-day weekend, starting on a Friday (which includes an opening reception in the evening) and ending that Sunday (with a red carpet award ceremony shortly after the final screening).
+Screenings take place at Doris Duke Theatre inside the Honolulu Museum of Art.
+A selection of short films become available to screen online during the week that follows.

+Awards

+The types of awards at HRFF have varied throughout the years.
+Traditional awards include Best Narrative Feature, Best Documentary Feature, Best Narrative Short, Best Documentary Short, Best Hawaiʻi Short, Best Animation, Audience Award, Visionary Award, and Rising Star Award.
+The awards unique to this event are the Adam Baran Award (an LGBTQIA+ filmmaker that has excelled in their career in the film industry), the Jack Law Award (a person who best embodies the HGLCF’s mission), the Rainbow Award (a film that intermixes LGBTQIA+ culture and introduces a new audience to HRFF), and the Phred Love Award (awarded exclusively to recognize Hawaiʻi filmmakers).